 Together they enjoyed their huge extended families and many friends.
 They were blessed with three children, two grandchildren and two exceptionally-gifted daughters-in-law.
-Their life was full of laughter as well as tragedies.
+Their life was full of laughter but like the lives of other people, it was not without its tragedies.

 Mike's favorite picture.
 Son Terry arrived by natural childbirth with Mike as breathing coach, a new concept in 1971.
 Story was in the National Observer.
 Credit Michael T. Malloy.

-Yes, those are Ruth's gleeful children giving her a mud bath.
+Yes, those are Ruth's gleeful children giving her a sand

 Galapagos vacation with Mike's mom and friends.

 Mike as archeologist lived his dream in Jordan and Yemen.
 Photo credit Margaret Judd.

 One of many extended family reunions.
 Toronto.
 2017